Ciclosporin: History

 In 1970, new strains of fungi were isolated from soil samples taken from Norway and from Wisconsin in the US by employees of Sandoz (now Novartis) in Basel, Switzerland.
 Both strains produced a family of natural products called cyclosporins.
 Two related components that had antifungal activity were isolated from extracts from these fungi.
 The Norwegian strain, Tolypocladium inflatum Gams, was later used for the large scale fermentation of ciclosporin.

 The immunosuppressive effect of the natural product ciclosporin was discovered on 31 January 1972 in a screening test on immune suppression designed and implemented by Hartmann F. Stähelin at Sandoz.
 The chemical structure of cyclosporin was determined in 1976, also at Sandoz.
 The success of the drug candidate ciclosporin in preventing organ rejection was shown in kidney transplants by R.Y.
-Calne and colleagues at the University of Cambridge, and in liver transplants performed by Thomas Starzl at the University of Pittsburgh Hospital.
+Calne and colleagues at the University of Cambridge, and in liver transplants performed by Thomas Starzl at the Children's Hospital of Pittsburgh.
 The first patient, on 9 March 1980, was a 28-year-old woman.
 In the United States, the Food and Drug Administration (FDA) approved ciclosporin for clinical use in 1983.

+Thomas Starzl's 1992 memoir explains through the eyes of a transplant surgeon that ciclosporin was an epoch-making drug for solid organ allotransplantation.
+It greatly expanded the clinical applicability of such transplantation by substantially advancing the antirejection pharmacotherapy component.
+Put simply, the biggest limits of applying such transplantation more widely were not cost or surgical skill (as formidable as those are) but rather the problem of allograft rejection and the scarcity of donor organs.
+Ciclosporin was a major advancement against the rejection part of the challenge.

 Society and culture

-Name
+Legal status

+In July 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vevizye, intended for the treatment of dry eye disease.
+The applicant for this medicinal product is Novaliq GmbH.
+Vevizye was authorized for medical use in the European Union in September 2024.

+Names

 The natural product was named cyclosporin by the German-speaking scientists who first isolated it and cyclosporine when translated into English.
 Per International Nonproprietary Name (INN) guidelines for drugs, the y was replaced with i so that the INN for the medication is spelled ciclosporin.

 Ciclosporin is the INN and the British Approved Name (BAN), while cyclosporine is the United States Adopted Name (USAN) and cyclosporin is a former BAN.